StirlingMouse/MLM/docs/src/full.md

 web_host = "0.0.0.0" # What address to bind the web server to
 web_port = 3157 # What port to bind the web server to
 unsat_buffer = 10 # How many unsat slots to leave empty
+wedge_buffer = 0  # How many wedges to leave unused
 min_ratio = 2 # Lowest ratio MLM is allowed to use.
 If downloading a torrent would take you below this ratio, MLM will not download it. add_torrents_stopped = false exclude_narrator_in_library_dir = false